Wisconsin governor orders troops to leave southern border

 Kinzinger echoed those sentiments during an appearance on Fox News, criticizing Evers for not visiting the troops on the border.
 He accused the governor of lacking the courage to announce the withdrawal earlier in the day.

+Evers spokeswoman Melissa Baldauff confirmed that Kinzinger is a member of the Wisconsin National Guard.

-A Wisconsin National Guard spokeswoman didn’t immediately respond to an email seeking to confirm whether Kinzinger is a Wisconsin National Guard member and whether he would face any military discipline for criticizing Evers, the state National Guard’s commander in chief.
+A Guard spokeswoman didn’t immediately respond to an email asking whether Kinzinger would face any military discipline for criticizing Evers, the state National Guard’s commander in chief.

-A Kinzinger spokeswoman in Washington, D.C., also didn’t immediately respond to an email.

-A March 2016 photo posted on the Wisconsin Air National Guard 115th Fighter Wing’s website shows Kinzinger receiving a service medal.
-The caption indicates the photo was taken at Truax Field in Madison and Kinzinger was a major serving as a pilot in the 115th at the time.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1